dqops/dqo/docs/working-with-dqo/table-comparison/table-comparison.md

 Table comparison enables you to identify differences between two tables.
 It is useful when you want to compare datasets and validate successful data replication or migration.
 You can compare tables between any supported data sources.

 Using Table comparison you can monitor tables using the following comparison checks:

- - Table-level checks:
+**Table-level checks:**

-    - row_count_match compares the row count of the current (parent) table to the row count of the reference table.
+- [row_count_match](../../checks/table/comparisons/row-count-match.md) compares the row count of the current (parent) table to the row count of the reference table.
-    - column_count_match compares the column count of the current (parent) table to the column count of the reference table.
+- [column_count_match](../../checks/table/comparisons/column-count-match.md) compares the column count of the current (parent) table to the column count of the reference table.

- - Column-level checks:
+**Column-level checks:**

-    - sum match
+- [sum match](../../checks/column/comparisons/sum-match.md) Column-level check that ensures that compares the sum of the values in the tested column to the sum of values in a reference column from the reference table.
-    - min match
+- [min match](../../checks/column/comparisons/min-match.md) Column-level check that ensures that compares the minimum value in the tested column to minimum value in a reference column from the reference table.
-    - max match
+- [max match](../../checks/column/comparisons/max-match.md) Column-level check that ensures that compares the maximum value in the tested column to maximum value in a reference column from the reference table.
-    - mean match
+- [mean match](../../checks/column/comparisons/mean-match.md) Column-level check that ensures that compares the mean (average) of the values in the tested column to the mean (average) of values in a reference column from the reference table.
-    - not null count match
+- [not null count match](../../checks/column/comparisons/not-null-count-match.md) Column-level check that ensures that compares the count of not null values in the tested column to the count of not null values in a reference column from the reference table.
-    - null count match
+- [null count match](../../checks/column/comparisons/null-count-match.md) Column-level check that ensures that compares the count of null values in the tested column to the count of null values in a reference column from the reference table.

 ## Create a new table comparison